-NFL Week 3 arrives with its own level of good and bad vibes.
+NFL Week Three arrives with its own level of good and bad vibes.
 Some teams are undefeated and appear to be on a hot streak.
 But other teams are in big trouble.

 And underdogs are not as under as one might think.
 Case in point, Monday Night Football ended with the Las Vegas Raiders toppling Drew Brees and the New Orleans Saints, 34-24.

-Here are the Football Five observations from Week 2 as Week 3 of the NFL approaches.
+Here are the Football Five observations from Week Two as Week Three of the NFL approaches.

 1. Don’t bet on the Jets or Giants

 The New York Giants and New York Jets are in big trouble.

 The Jets were routed by a depleted San Francisco 49ers team Sunday.
 And the Giants, despite covering against the Chicago Bears, also fell to 0-2 and may lose their lone marquee player, Saquon Barkley, for the season.

 Bettors wonder if they can trust these teams.
 And rightly so.
 NFL Week Three odds do not favor either team.